dongzhuoer/docker-r-base/readme.md

   R with **remotes** and Git installed.

-  It's the _virtual_ base image, since installing packages from GitHub is a vast demand.
+  It's the _virtual_ base image, since installing packages from GitHub is a vast demand (and I prefer to use Git inside Docker).

 - deverse